Stackclash/5e-vault/5. Mechanics/Items/Golden Sun Armor Hhhvii.md

 - **Stealth**: The wearer has disadvantage on Stealth (DEX) checks.
 - **Weight**: 60.0 lbs.

 You gain a +1 bonus to AC while wearing this armor.
-While wearing this armor, you may cast the light spell on yourself at will without requiring any components.
+While wearing this armor, you may cast the [[5.
+Mechanics/Spells/Light.md\|light]] spell on yourself at will without requiring any components.
 The light shed by this spell is considered to be sunlight.

 *Source: Hamund's Harvesting Handbook: Volume II p.
 58*